These examples use a

 CREATE STREAM pageviews_transformed_priority_2 \ WITH (TIMESTAMP='viewtime', \ PARTITIONS=5, \ VALUE_FORMAT='JSON') AS \ SELECT viewtime, \ userid, \ pageid, \ TIMESTAMPTOSTRING(viewtime, 'yyyy-MM-dd HH:mm:ss.SSS') AS timestring \ FROM pageviews \ WHERE userid<>'User_1' AND userid<>'User_2' \ PARTITION BY userid;

-The following query creates a new stream by joining the
+Now you can use the following query creates a new stream by joining the

 pageviews_transformed stream with the